 Lodging.
 All teams will be assigned hotel rooms by the NCAA.
 Following the selection to the championships, coaches will be notified of which hotel they are assigned (rate, location, etc.).
-Room blocks are due Thursday, May 24.
 All teams are financially responsible for their allotted rooms.
 Teams are required to stay in the hotel to which they are assigned.